The Magnitude of Multiple Intelligences

 Multiple Intelligences Quiz

 There is no official assessment to assist you in labeling or profiling your multiple intelligences.
-Below is a link to a quiz developed by Howard Gardner to incite your reflection on where your strengths may reside.
+The link below provides some assessment methods to incite your reflection on where your strengths may reside.

 books by Howard Gardner